-Saturday of Contest Week 9:00 a.m.-3:00 p.m. (by appointment) Washington County Fairgrounds, Arlington
+Saturday, July 22 - 9:00 a.m.-3:00 p.m. (by appointment) Washington County Fairgrounds, Arlington

-- The Favorite Foods Contest will encourage youth to demonstrate healthy decision making through nutrition, food preparation, menu planning, and food safety utilizing foods and nutrition curriculum. - Youth will apply healthy living knowledge and skills by planning a nutritious menu, demonstrating their understanding of time management skills in the kitchen, and expressing their originality and creativity through an appropriate themed and properly set table. - To showcase these skills, youth will create a menu, prepare one food item, and choose an appropriate theme for their occasion while expressing their food, nutrition, and food safety knowledge during a live interview with a judge at the contest. - Scoresheets, forms, contest study materials and additional resources can be found at: - https://go.unl.edu/ne4hculinarychallenge - Educational resources can be found at: https://4h.unl.edu/resources/projects/
+- The Favorite Foods Day Contest will require youth to demonstrate healthy decision making through nutrition, food preparation, menu planning, and food safety, utilizing foods and nutrition curriculum. - They will apply healthy living knowledge and skills by planning a nutritious menu, demonstrating their understanding of time management skills in the kitchen, and expressing their originality and creativity through an appropriate themed and properly set table. - To showcase these skills, youth will create a menu, prepare one food item, and choose an appropriate theme for their occasion while expressing their food, nutrition, and food safety knowledge during a live interview with a judge at the contest.